-- A. Upon completion of the initial review, the directorsheriff shall reject any permit application that meets any of the following criteria: - 1.
+- A. Upon completion of the initial review, the director shall reject any permit application that meets any of the following criteria: - 1.
 The proposed dispensary or delivery operation does not comply with requirements of this chapter. - 2.
 The applicant has knowingly made a false statement of material fact or has knowingly omitted a material fact from the application. - 3.
 The operation of the proposed dispensary at the proposed location is prohibited by any state or local law or regulation. - 4.
 Any person who is listed on the application pursuant to subsection (A)(10) of Section 6.108.060 or subsection (A)(10) of Section 6.108.065 has been convicted of a felony or a drug related misdemeanor reclassified by Section 1170.18 of the California Penal Code (Proposition 47) within the past ten (10) years.
-A conviction within the meaning of this section means a plea or verdict of guilty or a conviction following a plea of nolo contendere. - 5.
+A conviction within the meaning of this section means a plea or verdict of guilty or a conviction following a plea of noto contendere. - 5.
 The applicant or the operator listed in the application is less than eighteen (18) years of age. - 6.
-The health care services agency has determined that the application for a dispensary has failed to state a health care purpose that fulfills the purposes of Section 11362.5 et seg. of the California Health and Safety Code. - 7.
+The health care services agency has determined that the application for a dispensary has failed to state a health care purpose that fulfills the purposes of Section 11362.5 et seq. of the California Health and Safety Code. - 7.
 The applicant is delinquent in the payment of any applicable state or County taxes and fees. - B. Any application that is not rejected upon completion of the initial review shall be deemed an eligible application and submitted to the final selection phase of the solicitation process.

-6.108.110 - Final selection of medical cannabismarijuana dispensaries.
+6.108.110 - Final selection of medical cannabis dispensaries.

 - A. The final selection phase of the solicitation process shall be comprised of selection of which eligible applications shall be submitted for final selection and the establishment of operating conditions of any permits issued under this chapter.
-The final selection process shall not exceed one hundred and twentythirty (30120) days in the absence of an appeal. - B. The final selection process for dispensaries shall commence with the separation of all eligible applications into the areas that are delineated in subsection D of Section 6.108.030.
-If an area has a number of eligible applications that is the same as or less than the allowable number of medical cannabismarijuana dispensaries for such area, then all applications for that area shall be submitted for establishment of operating conditions as set forth in subsection C of this section.
-If any area has a number of eligible applications that exceeds the maximum number of dispensaries for such area, the eligible applications to be submitted for final selection shall be designated by a competitive evaluation process in which applicants are scored and ranked with the director recommending issuance of a permit to the highest ranked, eligible applicants in each geographic area where dispensary permits are availabledrawing or other method that ensures that each eligible application has an equal chance of being selected for the area.
+The final selection process shall not exceed one hundred and twenty (120) days in the absence of an appeal. - B. The final selection process for dispensaries shall commence with the separation of all eligible applications into the areas that are delineated in subsection D of Section 6.108.030.
+If an area has a number of eligible applications that is the same as or less than the allowable number of medical cannabis dispensaries for such area, then all applications for that area shall be submitted for establishment of operating conditions as set forth in subsection C of this section.
+If any area has a number of eligible applications that exceeds the maximum number of dispensaries for such area, the eligible applications to be submitted for final selection shall be designated by a competitive evaluation process in which applicants are scored and ranked with the director recommending issuance of a permit to the highest ranked, eligible applicants in each geographic area where dispensary permits are available.